brianferguson/RunCommand.dll/README.md

   * **Maximize** - Attempts to start the program maximized.
 * **FinishAction** - Action that runs after the program has exited.
 * **OutputFile** - File where the output is saved.
+* **OutputType** - Type of output that is *expected.
+  * **Auto** - This attempts to detect if Unicode is the output of the program (if any).
+If it is Unicode, the OutputFile will be UTF-16LE encoded - otherwise, it will be ANSI encoded.
+  * **Ansi** - Output is expected to be Ansi encoded.
+The OutputFile will be Ansi encoded.
+  * **Unicode** - Output is expected to be Unicode encoded.
+The OutputFile will be UTF-16LE encoded.
 * **StartInFolder** - Starts the program in this folder.
 * **Timeout** - In milliseconds.
 If positive, will close the program after the given time.
 The default is `-1`.
 Even if the close is cancelled, the program will still close after another "timeout" value.
 For example: If you open notepad with a timeout of 5 seconds, and make a change within those 5 seconds and cancel when asked to save the file...notepad will still close after another 5 seconds.